Sabin-git/enhanced-To-Do-List/README.md

 ## To-implement

--change mechanic for complete
+- change mechanic for complete
-    --remove complete boolean
+   - remove complete boolean
-    --add a button for complete task next to delete (for uncompleted tasks) --completed tasks will be crossed out to the bottom of the list --completed tasks only have the delete button available -change mechanic for edit
+   - add a button for complete task next to delete (for uncompleted tasks)
+   - completed tasks will be crossed out to the bottom of the list
+   - completed tasks only have the delete button available
+- change mechanic for edit
-    --when clicking on a task you'll see details of it --add a 'Edit' button, which edits the fiels
+   - when clicking on a task you'll see details of it
+   - add a 'Edit' button, which edits the fiels
--add priority mechanic
+- add priority mechanic
-    --low, medium, high priority
+   - low, medium, high priority
--add difficulty mechanic
+- add difficulty mechanic
-    --hard, doable, easy
+   - hard, doable, easy
--add leaderboard
+- add leaderboard
-    --how many tasks completed
+   - how many tasks completed

 ## Implemented

--bruh
+- I will try my best